 By far the most complicated and most accurate method of determining the amount of life insurance that is needed.
 The Income Replacement approach to life insurance needs analysis is based on the idea that the ultimate objective of life insurance is to replace some or all of the earnings lost if an income-producing family member should die.
 In other words, the amount of life insurance coverage should equal the value of that person’s future earnings potential to the surviving family.
 This approach has been used in many wrongful death litigation cases.

 The approach takes into account current after tax earnings, the projected earnings growth rate, the future working lifetime, and an after tax discount rate.
 In addition there are several adjustments that can be applied to further complicate matters.
 Computer programs are normally used to arrive at the amount of life insurance need with this approach.

 The Needs Analysis Approach consist of two categories.
-The first category deals with the immediate needs at death such as final expenses, debt liquidation, tax liabilities, educational expenses and an emergency fund.
+The first category deals with the immediate needs at death such as final expenses, debt liquidation, mortgage cancellation, tax liabilities, educational expenses and an emergency fund.
 The second category deals with multiple period income needs such as the surviving spouse, children, and the surviving spouse’s retirement income needs.
 These two items added together will equal the amount of life insurance needed.

 Doing some quick math:

 1 Cash needs at death – $325,000

 2 Education Fund – $180,000 (may be optional)

 3 Income Replacement – $1,500,000 ($75,000 / 5%)

 There should be no doubt that we cover the bases with our Capital Preservation Approach.
 Not only do we liquidate the family’s debt and provide an education fund for the children, we maintain the same income level for the family.
 If you think that the income replacement portion is too large or small we can quickly adjust this number.